 Owning a Honolulu vacation rental can be rewarding, but the tax stack can feel confusing.
 If you have heard about OTAT on top of TAT and GET, you might wonder what gets taxed, who files, and how to budget.
 You are not alone.
-In this guide, you will learn how O‘ahu’s county transient accommodations tax fits into Hawaii’s statewide taxes, how to calculate your total obligation, and the practical steps to stay compliant and protect your cash flow.
+In this guide, you will learn how O‘ahu’s county transient accommodations tax fits into Hawaii’s statewide taxes and suggestions to stay compliant and protect your cash flow.
+Always consult with your tax professional as we are not tax experts and only offer this as a general guide.
 Let’s dive in.

 What OTAT is and how it fits